More (band)

-More are a British heavy metal band that was part of the new wave of British heavy metal scene in the early 1980s.
-They recorded two albums and two singles on major label, Atlantic Records, toured with Iron Maiden on the ‘Killers’ tour, played the German rock festival 'Golden Summer Night' at Stuttgart and Darmstadt in August 1981, as well as the 'Monsters of Rock' festival at Donington Park one week later.
-More is still active and playing live with a new full-length album due for release in 2025.
+More is a British heavy metal band formed during the new wave of British heavy metal scene in the early 1980s.
+Their first two albums and two singles were recorded on major label, Atlantic Records.
+More toured with Iron Maiden on the ‘Killers’ tour, played the German rock festival 'Golden Summer Night' at Stuttgart and Darmstadt in August 1981, as well as the 'Monsters of Rock' festival at Donington Park one week later.
+As of 2026, More is still active and playing live with a full-length album, 'Destructor', released in October 2025.

 Career

 Initially the band More was fronted by vocalist Paul Mario Day, who had sung in an early incarnation of Iron Maiden.
 By the time of their second album, Frank Darch and Laurie Mansworth had left, the latter going on to form the band Airrace.
 Andy John Burton was recruited as the new drummer and the band became a four-piece.
 Bassist Brian Day also left during the recording of the second album, to be replaced by Barry 'Baz' Nicholls, who has since remained a constant member in the line-up.

 Following Paul Mario Day's subsequent departure from the band, the line-up of Cox, Nicholls, Burton and vocalist Mick Stratton released a 7" single called "Trickster" in 1982, before splitting up.